Your travel expert

 White-tufted Sunbeam, Creamy-crested Spinetail, Rusty-fronted Canastero, Black-throated Flowerpiercer, Junin Canastero, Bearded Mountainer, Tit-like Dacnis, Chestnut-breasted Mountain-Finch.

-Early this morning we will head to the highlands and the Abra Malaga pass.
-This famous birding site is home to a number of special ecosystems.
-On the way up we will look for several endemic hummingbirds in the mixed alto-andine forests and flower gardens.
-At the pass, we will explore extremely specific environments at an altitude of more than 4000 meters: scrub, herbaceous areas, Polylepis woods and rocky peat bogs.
-After surveying these high altitude ecosystems we will then descend along the eastern side of the pass to areas of subtropical forest and clouds.
+Early this morning, we will head to the highlands and the Abra Malaga pass.
+This famous birding site is home to several special ecosystems.
+We will look for several endemic hummingbirds in the mixed high-Andean forests and flower gardens on the drive up.
+At the pass, we will explore extremely specific environments at an altitude of more than 4000 meters: scrub, herbaceous areas, Polylepis woods, and rocky peat bogs.
+After surveying these high-altitude ecosystems, we will descend along the eastern side of the pass to subtropical and cloud forest areas.
 We will pay particular attention to the large bamboo patches (Chusquea) that line the road.
-At the end of the day we will return to Ollantaytambo where we will take the last train to Aguas Calientes, the last village at the foot of Machu Picchu.
+At the end of the day, we will return to Ollantaytambo, where we will take the last train to Aguas Calientes, the village at the foot of Machu Picchu.

 Dinner and overnight stay in a charming hotel.